otto-de/edison-aws/README.md

 ## Setup

-Make sure you have Java 1.8 and gradle 4.x installed on your computer.
+Make sure you have Java 11 and gradle 6.x installed on your computer.

 ### Testing

 In order to execute the tests, you need to have a running [Localstack](https://github.com/localstack/localstack)!

+    gradle startLocalStack

 Test and create coverage report